LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/Foundations/concepts.md

 ### Triggers

 Triggers will usually invoke functions, this can happen in two ways.
 Either by calling a specific functions or raising an event.
 The main difference here is that for event based invocation, the trigger does not need to know any details of the function listening to the event.
 Those triggers are usually [Event Sources](liveperson-functions-event-sources-overview.html), therefore the words trigger and [Event Sources](liveperson-functions-event-sources-overview.html) will be used interchangeable.
 Opposed to events for a external/direct invocation the caller needs to know about the function and call it specifically.
-This are usually schedules, external invocations and also some event sources.
+This are usually [scheduled invocations](liveperson-functions-foundations-features.html#scheduling), [external invocations](liveperson-functions-foundations-external-invocation.html) and also some event sources.

 The following graph also shows the general invocation flow for both types of invocation styles.